iSPIRT/depa-training/scenarios/credit-risk/README.md

 The folder ```scenarios/credit-risk/src``` contains scripts for downloading and pre-processing the datasets.
 Acting as a Training Data Provider (TDP), prepare your datasets.

-Since these datasets are downloaded from [Kaggle.com](https://kaggle.com), set your Kaggle credentials as environment variables before running the preprocess script.
+Since these datasets are downloaded from [Kaggle.com](https://kaggle.com), set your Kaggle credentials as environment variables before running the preprocess scripts.
 The Kaggle credentials can be obtained from your Kaggle account settings > API > Create new token.

 ```bash
 export KAGGLE_USERNAME=<kaggle-username>